cceh/rti/docs/_sources/shooting.rst.txt

 1. **Put the object under the dome** in the exact center.

-2. **Short press the green button** for focus light.
-You can short press again to turn the focus light off.
+2. **Short press the green button** for pilot light.
+You can short press again to turn the pilot light off.

 3. **Focus the object.**  Close the viewfinder.
-If you are using live view, press :kbd:`Lv` to exit and re-enter live view mode.
+If you are using live view, press :guilabel:`Lv` to exit and re-enter live view mode.

 4. **Long press the green button** to start the picture run.
 The red button resets the CRM.
 Use it to abort a shooting run.